Who Is Russell Wilson?

 Seattle fell short of the postseason altogether in 2017, and things weren't expected to be much better for the rebuilding team in 2018.
 However, the Seahawks managed to win 10 games and return to the playoffs thanks to the sterling play of Wilson, who set personal bests with 35 touchdowns thrown and a 110.9 passer rating.

-Seattle subsequently rewarded its franchise quarterback with a four-year contract extension worth $140 million, making him the highest paid player in the NFL.
+Seattle subsequently rewarded its franchise quarterback with a four-year contract extension worth $140 million, making him the highest-paid player in the NFL at the time.
 He followed with another excellent season in 2019, completing more than 66 percent of his passes and throwing for 31 touchdowns against just five interceptions, resulting in his first AP All-Pro selection.

 In 2012 Russell Wilson married his high school sweetheart, Ashton Meem, but they split in 2014.
 The football star then struck up a relationship with singer Ciara, and they married on July 6, 2016.
 Their daughter, Sienna Princess Wilson, was born on April 28, 2017.
+The son, Win Harrison Wilson, was born on July 23, 2020.
 Ciara also has a son, Future Zahir Wilburn, from a previous relationship.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!